 Neuroscience has long sought to understand how the size and complexity of the human cerebral cortex relates to the remarkable cognitive capacities of our species.
-This line of inquiry has increasingly highlighted the central role of the human transmodal association cortex: the set of limbic, paralimbic, and heteromodal regions whose activity and connectivity reflect the higherorder integration of inputs from multiple modalities ^{1,2}.
-Contrasted with the rest of cortex, human transmodal association cortex has undergone a remarkable and disproportionate degree of expansion relative to non-human primates 1,3-5 6 - an expansion that is also mirrored by protracted ontogenetic development, with developmental trajectories extending into the second decade of life 3.
-In addition, a multimodal body of research has increasingly identified a set of anatomical, genetic, molecular, physiological and functional features that set transmodal cortex apart from unimodal cortex and which are thought to enable the functional complexity necessary for the emergence of human cognitive, socioemotional, and cultural functioning ^{1,5,7-11}.
-This research has revealed that a continuous gradient of variation from unimodal to transmodal cortex may constitute the primary macroscale organizational scheme of the cortex 1.
-Such findings are consistent with seminal and highly influential work which, on the basis of anatomical characteristics derived from tract-tracing and histology, identified a 'sensory-fugal' hierarchical axis spanning the cortical mantle, moving from modality-specific (primary and unimodal) sensory processing to multimodal integration, to higher-order integrative processing in transmodal cortices 2.
+This line of inquiry has increasingly highlighted the central role of the human transmodal association cortex: the set of limbic, paralimbic and heteromodal regions whose activity and connectivity reflect the higher-order integration of inputs from multiple modalities.^{1,2} Contrasted with the rest of cortex, human transmodal association cortex has undergone a remarkable and disproportionate degree of expansion relative to non-human primates^{1,3-6}-an expansion that is also mirrored by protracted ontogenetic development, with developmental trajectories extending into the second decade of life.3 In addition, a multimodal body of research has increasingly identified a set of anatomical, genetic, molecular, physiological and functional features that set transmodal cortex apart from unimodal cortex and which are thought to enable the functional complexity necessary for the emergence of human cognitive, socio-emotional and cultural functioning.^{1,5,7-11} This research has revealed that a continuous gradient of variation from unimodal to transmodal cortex may constitute the primary macroscale organizational scheme of the cortex.1 Such findings are consistent with seminal and highly influential work which, on the basis of anatomical characteristics derived from tract-tracing and histology, identified a 'sensoryfugal' hierarchical axis spanning the cortical mantle, moving from modality-specific (primary and unimodal) sensory processing to multimodal integration, to higher-order integrative processing in transmodal cortices.2

-Collectively, research to date suggests that the transmodal cortices represent the apex of the macroscale cortical hierarchy - from specialized, concrete unimodal processing to integrative, abstract transmodal processing - and play a central role in orchestrating human cognitive and behavioral capacities.
-Consistent with this, task-based functional neuroimaging investigations have implicated the transmodal cortices in a range of 'high-level' cognitive processes including attention and executive cognition, episodic and semantic memory, social cognition, and narrative comprehension ^{12,13}.
-A large body of work has also implicated disruptions of transmodal cortex structure and/or function in a variety of neurological and psychiatric illnesses ^{1,14,15}.
+Collectively, research to date suggests that the transmodal cortices represent the apex of the macroscale cortical hierarchy-from specialized, concrete unimodal processing to integrative, abstract transmodal processing-and play a central role in orchestrating human cognitive and behavioural capacities.
+Consistent with this, task-based functional neuroimaging investigations have implicated the transmodal cortices in a range of 'high-level' cognitive processes including attention and executive cognition, episodic and semantic memory, social cognition and narrative comprehension.^{12,13} A large body of work has also implicated disruptions of transmodal cortex structure and/or function in a variety of neurological and psychiatric illnesses.^{1,14,15}

-Interestingly, a growing body of evidence suggests that acute pharmacological modulation of the transmodal cortices may have therapeutic potential ^{16,17}.
-This work consists of investigations with serotonergic psychedelic drugs such as psilocybin and LSD, compounds which elicit their primary effects via partial agonism at the 5-HT2A receptor (5-HT2AR) - an excitatory receptor that is most densely expressed in transmodal cortices 18.
-Several preliminary clinical trials have found that 5-HT2AR agonist psychedelic drugs, when combined with supportive psychotherapy, can induce long-lasting symptom reductions following only 1-3 drug sessions 19.
-Evidence is presently strongest for depression 20-24, but suggestive results have also been found for end-of-life distress in terminal patients ^{25,26}, tobacco addiction 27, and alcoholism 28.
-Research with psychedelics has also specifically implicated the 5-HT2AR in plasticity- and flexibility-promoting processes, at structural, functional, and behavioral levels 29-34.
-This suggests a unique ability for this class of compounds to modulate or transiently up-regulate the properties characteristic of transmodal cortex - with therapeutic relevance.
+Interestingly, a growing body of evidence suggests that acute pharmacological modulation of the transmodal cortices may have therapeutic potential.^{16,17} This work consists of investigations with serotonergic psychedelic drugs such as psilocybin and lysergic acid diethylamide (LSD), compounds that elicit their primary effects via partial agonism at the 5-HT2A receptor (5-HT2AR)-an excitatory receptor that is most densely expressed in transmodal cortices.18 Several preliminary clinical trials have found that 5-HT2AR agonist psychedelic drugs, when combined with supportive psychotherapy, can induce long-lasting symptom reductions following only one to three drug sessions.19 Evidence is presently strongest for depression20-24 but suggestive results have also been found for end-of-life distress in terminal patients,^{25,26} tobacco addiction27 and alcoholism.28 Research with psychedelics has also specifically implicated 5-HT2AR in plasticity- and flexibility-promoting processes, at structural, functional and behavioural levels.29-34 This suggests a unique ability for this class of compounds to modulate or transiently upregulate the properties characteristic of transmodal cortex-with therapeutic relevance.